CS303E Homework 5

 Programming tips

 Program incrementally: Don't try to write this entire program all at once.
-In the first pass, you might just handle the input---read numbers and print them until you encounter -1.
-This will ensure you can handle looping while reading in grades and know when to stop.
-(But be sure you're treating the grades as numbers, and not as strings.)
-Then add computing the counts and sum of numbers; you'll need that for the average.
-Then add finding the max and min.
+In the first pass, you might just handle the input---read numbers and print them until you encounter -9999.
+This will ensure you can handle looping while reading in integers (But be sure you're treating the integers as numbers, and not as strings.)
+Then figure out to add in finding the minimum number.
+Then add finding the max---that's easy once you've done min.
+Finally add the counting.
+Each step should get easier since you've already confronted harder problems.
 You'll be done before you know it.
 Some of you will think: "I don't want to do all those steps; it's easier to just do it all at once."
 You're wrong!

 Using Loops: You usually write a for loop if you know in advance how many times the loop will run and a while loop if you don't.
 For this problem, you don't know how many times the loop will run (iterations).
 So you have to figure out the loop test.
 The trick is to make sure that the loop test makes sense the first time you enter the loop.

-For this problem, it seems to make sense to stop when the user input is -1.
+For this problem, it seems to make sense to stop when the user input is -9999.
 But that means you must have received an input before you entered the loop.
-But then you don't want to have an input statement as the first thing in your loop, or you'll be throwing away that first input.
-You have to process that input before you read another one.
-Think about where you should put your input statement inside the loop.
+Inside the loop you'll need another input statement; think about where it should fall, at the start of the loop or at the end.

 Sometimes, it makes sense to write a loop test of True when you don't know how many iterations there will be.
 But then you run the risk of an infinite loop.
 You have to test inside the loop body to see if you are ready to exit and break if so.
 If not, you can always continue to another iteration of the loop.
-Years ago, I worked on a language called Gypsy in which all loops were like this.
-The loop statement in Gypsy had no test and the only way to exit a loop was an explicit break statement.
-That's probably why I often write loops that way.
+Years ago, I worked on a programming language called "Gypsy" in which all loops were like this.
+The loop statement had no test and the only way to exit a loop was an explicit break statement.
+That may be why I often write loops that way.